 - a) Proposal Preparation in the Department.
 Course proposal prepared within the relevant academic department.
 The proposal should be reviewed by the Department and signed by the Head of Department.
 The Departments review should consider: the fit with the departmental priorities; the relationship to other programmes offered in the department; the capacity to teach the course.
 Full module details are not needed at this stage. - b) Review by Dean and Faculty Executive, and Faculty Teaching and Learning Committee.
 The signed proposal is reviewed by the Dean and the Faculty Executive and Faculty Teaching & Learning Committee.
 This step is designed to ensure coordination between departments within the Faculty. - c) Academic Programmes Committee.
 This may be done in parallel with review by Dean and Faculty Executive.
 The Committee will seek written comments from: Deans of Faculty and Faculty Teaching & Learning Committees; Registry team; Admissions or Graduate Studies as appropriate; Bursar's Office; Director of Quality; International Office if appropriate; Industrial placement office if a placement is involved.
 The Committee will discuss the proposal in the light of responses received.
-It may (i) decline the proposed course, (ii) refer it for revision or clarification, or (iii) recommend that it proceed to the next stage.
+It may (i) decline the proposed course, (ii) refer it for revision or clarification, or (iii) recommend that it proceed to the next stage a) Full proposal prepared and submitted to the Academic Programmes Committee and the relevant Faculty.
+The full proposal is the proposal form used in step 1 (modified as appropriate), plus the full module descriptions with details of assessment and learning outcomes.
+It is submitted to the Academic Programmes Committee & to the relevant Faculty or Faculties through the Academic Council Office.